Converting to lighter beekeeping equipment

 Mediums instead of deeps

 My first step in the direction of lighter beekeeping equipment was trying horizontal hives, which I like a lot.
 But I still had a lot of old equipment around, so I started cutting the deeps down to mediums and quit using deeps and shallows.
 Then I cut the ten frame boxes to eight frames.
-If you want to understand why, a ten frame deep full of honey weighs 90 pounds.
-A ten frame medium weighs 60 pounds.
-An eight frame medium weighs 48 pounds.
+If you want to understand why, a ten frame deep full of honey weighs 90 pounds (41kg).
+A ten frame medium weighs 60 pounds (27kg).
+An eight frame medium weighs 48 pounds (22kg).

 On the left is a "typical" beekeeping setup as recommended in the books.
 From bottom to top it is: a bottom board, two deep boxes for the brood, a queen excluder, two shallow supers an inner cover and a telescopic cover.
-This is NOT what I typically run.
-A ten frame deep full of honey weighs 90 pounds.
-A medium full of honey weights 60 pounds.
-An eight frame medium full of honey weighs 48 pounds.
+This is not what I typically run.
 The one on the right is one of my vertical hives.
-Although I donít do the slatted racks anymore, this one has a slatted rack with some #8 hardware cloth for a bottom, four medium boxes for brood and honey (no excluder) and a migratory top with a shim on both sides to make a top entrance.
+Not exactly what I'm currently running as I now run eight frame mediums and I do them the "cold" way (the entrance on the short side).
+I also donít do the slatted racks anymore, not because I don't like them, but because I didn't want to buy or build 200 of them for the eight frame hives when I expanded.
+This one has a slatted rack with some #8 hardware cloth for a bottom, four medium boxes for brood and honey (no excluder) and a migratory top with a shim on both sides to make a top entrance.
 Using all the same size frames greatly simplifies beekeeping management as any honey can be used for winter feed and any brood found in the supers can be moved back down since the frames are all interchangeable.
 Leaving out the excluder helps prevent a honey bound brood nest and doesn't restrict the bees working the supers.
 It also saves having to have a bottom entrance because the drones can get out the top (no excluder to stop them).

 Eight frame instead of ten frame